open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Batch delivering

 Given is a publisher that publishes two messages to a topic "Q" on Kafka, and a consumer which gets both messages delivered in one batch.

-Since a span can only have one parent, the `deliver` span will have no parent and will be correlated with the producing spans using links.

 ```mermaid
 flowchart LR;